Registering your business name with the Corporate Affairs Commission (CAC) of Nigeria could be expensive if you involve a third party.

 If you know how to register your business name yourself, it would be easy to determine how much it will cost you to register your business name in Nigeria and you won’t have to pay extra fees.

-So, as found on the official website of the Corporate Affairs Commission of Nigeria, the following are the official charges for registering your business name in Nigeria.
+So, as found on the official website of the Corporate Affairs Commission of Nigeria, the following are the official charges for registering a business name in Nigeria.

 Fees for application forms